-Canaccord Genuity Group Inc. Canadian Western Bank Laurentian Bank of Canada National Bank of Canada CI Financial Corp.
-E-L Financial Corporation Limited Element Fleet Management Corp.
-Equitable Group Inc. Sun Life Financial Inc. Great-West Lifeco Inc. TMX Group Limited Home Capital Group Inc. Intact Financial Corporation IGM Financial Corporation Inc. Manulife Financial Corporation In 2023, the Committee evaluated the compensation paid to its directors to ensure the competitiveness of the director compensation program.
-The evaluation also aimed at confirming that the adjustments made to the compensation in the previous year fully closed the gap identified in 2022 with the market median.
-The analysis showed that the compensation offered to the directors of iA Financial Corporation remained below the market median in 2023, if compared with the comparator group.
-Following the results of the study performed by Towers Watson, a compensation increase was recommended for all directors by the Risk, Governance and Ethics Committee and was accepted by the Board of Directors effective as of October 1, 2023:
+In 2024, the Committee evaluated the compensation paid to its directors to ensure the competitiveness of the director compensation program.
+The evaluation also aimed at confirming that the adjustments made to the compensation in the previous year fully closed the gap identified in 2023 with the market median.
+The analysis showed that the compensation offered to the directors and to the Chair of the Board of iA Financial Corporation remained below the market median in 2024, compared with the comparator group.
+Following the results of the study performed by Towers Watson, a compensation increase was recommended for all directors by the Risk, Governance and Ethics Committee and was accepted by the Board of Directors effective as of October 1, 2024: